SanjeevaRDodlapati/QeMLflow/docs/archive_docs/boltz_legacy/boltz_integration_comprehensive_analysis.md

 ## Executive Summary

-The Boltz biomolecular interaction model has been successfully integrated into ChemML through a robust external model integration framework.
+The Boltz biomolecular interaction model has been successfully integrated into QeMLflow through a robust external model integration framework.
 This analysis demonstrates the framework's capabilities through comprehensive prediction examples and performance benchmarking.

 ## Integration Framework Validation